The Language that All Things Speak

 Paris, France

 I love the idea that sounds can sometimes be suspected of being hallucinations, as they leave no trace.
-From this perspective, the soundscape of this piece seems to enter into a dialogue with the listener, where elements such as birdsong, the woods, the wind, crickets, and even a mosquito suggest the presence of a hidden language or system of communication, allowing other secret voices to emerge from within the orchestra.
+From this perspective, the piece starts by depicting a hyper-realistic soundscape of a forest that seems to enter into a dialogue with the listener, where elements such as birdsong, the woods, the wind, crickets, and even a mosquito suggest the presence of a hidden language or system of communication, allowing other secret voices to emerge from within the orchestra.

 This work explores sound not only as a physical phenomenon but also as an auditory illusion, where musical gestures can give the impression of instruments becoming ‘alive’.
 The piece experiments with perception and misperception—hearing sounds without immediately identifying their source, and creating a subtle sense of strangeness.